RafayMaqsood/My-Coding-Assignments/README.md

 Project#5 - Writing a Python program to print Pascals triangle

-Project#6 - Write a Python program that receives two matrices, your program should them verify if those two matrices are inverses of each other of the other
+Project#6 - Write a Python program that receives two matrices, your program should then verify if those two matrices are inverses of each other

 Project#7 - Write a Python program that receives information about a lottery game based on the player guessing k numbers out of n possible numbers.